nya3jp/tast/docs/running_tests.md

 servod --board=<board> --model=<model> --port=<servo-port> --serialname=<servo-serial>
 ```

-In automated testing in the Chrome OS lab, Tast tests can reach a working Servo
+In automated testing in the ChromeOS lab, Tast tests can reach a working Servo
 device via `servo` runtime variable if they are scheduled with Autotest control
 files declaring a Servo dependency.
 Control files for mainline tests declare it,
 but other control files may not.
 See [crrev.com/c/2790771] for an example to add